vtourraine/blog/articles/2019/wwdc-2019-new-ios-macos.md

 - New card-like appearance by default
 - Dismiss with gesture (good for one-hand manipulation)
 - Can prevent automatic dismissal (set `isModalInPresentation` to `false`)
-- Apps still need to always include visible button
+- Apps still need to always include a visible button to dismiss the controller

 ### Contextual menus
 - Based on Peek and Pop, but works on all devices (tap and hold)